phucvu-nyu/bst236/docs/chapter_syllabus/bit_battle.md

 May the bytes be ever in your favor! 🎮✨

-As this is the first time we do this, we will be very lenient on the rules.
+As this is the first time we do this, we may adjust the rules based on the feedback.
 If you have any questions or suggestions, please let us know on the issue board of the [course_currency](https://github.com/hsph-bst236/course_currency) repo.